Top 5 3rd Quarter Trades of Ce - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Cedar Mountain Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Cerro Pacific Wealth Advisors LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Franklin International Low Volatility High Dividend Index ETF has a price-earnings ratio of 7.92 and a price-book ratio of 1.07.
+In terms of valuation, iShares MSCI USA Value Factor ETF has a price-earnings ratio of 9.67 and a price-book ratio of 1.57.

-During the quarter, Cedar Mountain Advisors, LLC bought 128,659 shares of ARCA:PULS for a total holding of 292,680.
-The trade had a 2.1% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.81.
+During the quarter, Cerro Pacific Wealth Advisors LLC bought 14,346 shares of NYSE:CVX for a total holding of 24,159.
+The trade had a 1.25% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $152.51.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Cedar Mountain Advisors, LLC bought 24,860 shares of ARCA:IWD for a total holding of 408,048.
-The trade had a 1.13% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $149.34.
+During the quarter, Cerro Pacific Wealth Advisors LLC bought 24,897 shares of ARCA:AVUV for a total holding of 85,377.
+The trade had a 1% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $72.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Russell 1000 Value ETF has a price-earnings ratio of 15.08 and a price-book ratio of 2.22.
+In terms of valuation, Avantis U.S. Small Cap Value ETF has a price-earnings ratio of 5.99 and a price-book ratio of 1.21.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.